corgigo/corgigo.github.io/content/posts/best-powerpoint-to-video-converters.md

 **Pricing:**
 Online-Convert is free to use for up to 750 conversion minutes per month.
 There are no pricing plans available for this product.

-### [VEED](https://www.veed.io/tools/ppt-to-video) - Free Online Video Presentation Maker | Convert PPT to Mp4
+### [VEED](https://www.veed.io/tools/ppt-to-video) - Free Online Video Presentation Maker | PPT to Mp4 Converters

-PowerPoint to Video of Veed is an online tool that allows users to convert PowerPoint presentations into videos.
+Veed is an online PowerPoint to Video converter  that allows users to convert PowerPoint presentations into videos.
 The tool also includes a screen and webcam recorder, allowing users to record themselves presenting their slides.
 Users can customize their layout, background, and camera feed, add annotations, scenes, and soundwaves, and download the finished video as an MP4 format.

 **Pros:**